Master of Science in Information Assurance with a major in Cybersecurity

 Cybersecurity ensures comprehensive protection against all forms of digital threat.
 Cybersecurity professionals identify weaknesses and vulnerabilities in the organization's operation; then, they design and deploy effective security responses to each threat.
 Cybersecurity professionals also create and sustain the requisite organizational control and accountability architecture to ensure that cyber-technology assets remain secure and that information that is processed and transmitted will remain confidential, trustworthy and available.

-University of Detroit Mercy is recognized by the National Security Agency and the U.S. Department of Homeland Security as a Center for Academic Excellence in Cyber Defense (CAE-CD).
-Having held a designation as a Center of Academic Excellence for Information Assurance since 2004, University of Detroit Mercy packs more than a decade of nationally certified expertise into every class.
-The preparation and depth of professional knowledge that this program provides will make you excellent in your field.
+University of Detroit Mercy is recognized by the National Security Agency and the U.S. Department of Homeland Security as a Center for Academic Excellence in Cyber Defense from 2004-present.
+The University has more than a decade of expertise behind each class that drives you as a professional to be the best in your field.